Curvature pinching of asymptotically conical gradient expanding Ricci solitons: Curvature pinching for asymptotically conical Ricci expanders with vanishing Weyl tensor

 Since the asymptotic cone $\mathcal{C}$ of the expanding soliton has positive scalar curvature, the ratio $\tilde{\lambda}_1/\tilde{R}$ is well defined on $\mathcal{C}$, where $\tilde{\lambda}_1$ and $\tilde{R}$ denote its smallest Ricci eigenvalue and scalar curvature, respectively.
 For the sequence $\{p_i\}\subset M$, one can find a corresponding sequence $\{\tilde{p}_i\} \subset \mathcal{C}$ such that

 On the other hand, since the expanding Ricci soliton satisfies $W \equiv 0$, its asymptotic cone $\mathcal{C}$ also has vanishing Weyl tensor.
-By Lemma \ref{lem:W=0cone}, $\mathcal{C}$ has nonnegative Ricci curvature, whose smallest eigenvalue $\tilde{\lambda}_1\equiv 0$ occurs in the radial direction.
+By Lemma \ref{lem:3Dcone} (for $n=3$) and Lemma \ref{lem:W=0cone} (for $n\ge 4$), $\mathcal{C}$ has nonnegative Ricci curvature, whose smallest eigenvalue $\tilde{\lambda}_1\equiv 0$ occurs in the radial direction.
 Hence

 contradicting \eqref{eq:lim_epsilon_1<0}.
 Thus, \textbf{Case 2} is also impossible.

 Combining both cases, we conclude that $M^-=\emptyset$.
 Therefore, $(M^n, g, f)$ has nonnegative Ricci curvature. \end{proof}